Noeda/rllama/README.md

 I've also managed to run LLaMA-13B which just barely fits in my 64-gig machine with 32-bit float weights everywhere.

+LLaMA-30B technically runs but my computer does not have enough memory to keep all the weights around so generating a token takes minutes.

-I have not tried the bigger models yet.
+I have not tried LLaMA-60B but presumably if all the smaller models work it would run given a sufficiently chonky computer.

 This uses AVX2 intrinsics to speed up itself.
 Therefore, you need an x86-family CPU to run this.